TwojaTata/OX2nd/README.md

 #About project ox

-Second attempt to write it down simple OX game with configurable board, winning condition and language
+Second attempt to write down
+simple OX game with configurable board, winning condition and language

 ##Prerequisites